Inbibo/adonisfx_docs/docs/documentation/maya/skin.md

 The process to create an AdnSkin deformer is the following:

-1. Select the reference mesh, then the geometry to simulate:
+1. Select the reference mesh, then the geometry to simulate.
 2. Press ![Skin button](images/adn_skin.png) in the AdonisFX shelf or *Skin* in the AdonisFX menu, under the *Create* section.
 If the shelf button is double-clicked or the option box in the menu is selected a window will be displayed where a custom name and initial attribute values can be set.
 3. AdnSkin is ready to simulate with default settings.
-Check the [attributes page](#attributes) to customize the configuration.
+Check [this section](#attributes) to customize the configuration.

 ## Paintable Weights

 In order to provide more artistic control, some key parameters of the AdnSkin solver are exposed as paintable attributes in the deformer.
 The [AdonisFX Paint Tool](tools.md#adonisfx-paint-tool) must be used to paint those parameters to ensure that the values satisfy the solver requirements.

 - **Hard Constraints**: Weight to modulate the correction applied to the vertices to keep them at a constant transformation, local to the closest point on the reference mesh at initialization.
 Hard constraint maps will force the geometry points to keep the original position.
-A low value of hard constraints may be desired to allow the skin to create wrinkles, sliding, etc.
+A low value of Hard Constraints may be desired to allow the skin to create wrinkles and sliding effect.

     - *Tip*: Flood the geometry with a very low value 0.1 - 0.2.
-Give a value of 1.0 to the edges of the skin to guarantee that’s perfectly attached to the target geometry
+Give a value of 1.0 to the edges of the skin to guarantee that is perfectly attached to the target geometry.

-    - *Tip*: Smooth the borders by using the smooth-Flood combination to make sure the simulation doesn’t find hard edges as this could create odd wrinkles (unless that’s something you are looking for!).
+    - *Tip*: Smooth the borders by using the Smooth and Flood combination to make sure the simulation does not find hard edges as this could create odd wrinkles (unless that is something you are looking for!).

 - **Soft Constraints**: Weight to modulate the correction applied to the vertices to keep them at a constant distance to the closest point on the reference mesh at initialization.
 Painting these constraint weights would allow the deformer to create a wrinkle effect when combined with hard and slide weights.